-Medical marijuana is legal in most U.S states.
+Medical marijuana is legal in many of the United States.
 Federal law prohibits the use of Cannabis but allows it if it has less than 0.3% THC.
 Out of the hundreds of chemicals in a marijuana plant (cannabinoids), THC (Delta-9-tetrahydrocannabinol) and CBD (Cannabidiol) are the most significant ones used in medical marijuana.

-Most PTSD patients use medical marijuana as a supplement to ongoing therapy.
-Since Cannabis comes in different strains, specific strains are helpful for PTSD symptoms.
-Some, like Indica, have a calming effect, while the Sativa strain has an energizing impact that improves your moods.
+Most PTSD patients consider medical marijuana as a potential supplement to ongoing therapy.
+Since Cannabis comes in different strains, specific strains may be helpful for PTSD symptoms.
+Some, like Indica, may impart a calming effect, while the Sativa strain has a possible energizing impact that could improve your mood.

 Each PTSD case differs with the individual.
-Some of the symptoms that medical marijuana helps with include:
+Some of the symptoms that medical marijuana may help with include:

-One of the most common PTSD symptoms is nightmares that lead to insomnia.
-According to a study in 2008, acute cannabis use facilitates sleeping.
-The patient can rest and get to Stage 4 sleep and experience a reduction of REM sleep.
+One of the most common PTSD symptoms is nightmares which lead to insomnia.
+Cannabis use may potentially facilitate better, more restful sleeping.
+The patient may rest and get to Stage 4 sleep and experience a reduction of REM sleep.

-REM sleep is the dream stage, so medical marijuana allows you to skip the dream stage and enter into a deep sleep that means uninterrupted sleep.
-When you are more rested, your brain instantly processes anxiety and panic.
-Indica strains are best for insomnia for their calming effect.
+REM sleep is the dream stage.
+Medical marijuana has the potential to allow you to skip the dream stage and enter into a deep sleep which could equate to uninterrupted sleep.
+When you are more rested, your brain may be better equipped to process anxiety and panic.
+Indica strains may be best for insomnia for their potential calming effect.

-PTSD induces a lot of anxiety and stress.
-Medical marijuana induces relaxation, and people who take low doses of THC show higher signs of reduced anxiety and fear in triggering situations in their own personal experience.
+PTSD can induce a lot of anxiety and stress.
+Medical marijuana may contribute to relaxation, and some people who take low doses of THC have claimed to show higher signs of reduced anxiety and fear in triggering situations in their own personal experience.